-It's something I love, something I'm passionate about, and a vertical I'm very familiar with.
+It was and still is something I love, something I'm passionate about, and a vertical I'm very familiar and comfortable with.

 In the last few years, I've taken on many clients in different industries, including retail stores, non-profits, car dealerships, etc. There are many reasons for this: some personal, some professional.

 Even after doing this for 30 years, it's never too late to niche down.
 Or in my case, re-niche down, if you will.
 So I did that by going back and re-focusing my consultancy on professionals only.

 “Time to Marie Kondo your business.”

 That statement is profound in more ways than one.
 So I've decided to go back to doctors and professionals (e.g., chiros, lawyers, accountants, consultants, etc).
 Specifically, entrepreneurial professionals.

 Why the distinction?
 Because a lot of professionals are quite content taking home a small income, staying where they are, and just wanting a low but steady flow of leads to keep them occupied.

 But I prefer clients who want to grow and expand, who are willing to invest in their growth, and who are open to new marketing strategies and ideas.

 In fact, in my services and on this website, I've made it clear “who” I want as a client… and who I don't want.
 Positioning and niching down is not just about focusing on who you want but also who you want to avoid.